firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 And refreshing our **/movies/new** then viewing source, we can see that added an `id="title_box"` to our `<input>` HTML element.

 Do the same for the movie description as well.
 This is a `<textarea>` input, so we need to use the helper `text_area_tag`.
+Also, we had a `rows="3"` attribute, so we need to add that to our optional hash.
 Otherwise, the rest is similar to the "Title", so the whole form should end up like:

 ```html
 <!-- app/views/movies/new.html.erb -->